jkmuku/Tictactoe-game/README.md

+# About

-## SImple Tic-tac-toe game built with React Typescript
+SImple Tic-tac-toe game built with React Typescript

 # Getting Started with Create React App